michi-zuri/lab/source/guide_dolt.rst

 It is possible to use Dolt without DoltHub, so the following step is optional.
 Dolt will generate a JWT_ in `~/.dolt/creds/` for authenticated access of resources on DoltHub and link it to your existing DoltHub account.
+The tokens are read-only.
+You need to keep them safe, just like you would guard your ssh keys.

-* Login to or join DoltHub in your regular web browser and then on uberspace:
+* Login to or join DoltHub in your regular web browser then:

 .. code-block:: console